outreachy/website/README.md

 Outreachy is a three-month paid internship program for people traditionally underrepresented in tech.
 This repository is for the Django code that comprises the [Outreachy website](https://www.outreachy.org).

-# Current state of Outreachy tech
+# Current state of Outreachy tech:

 The Outreachy web presence is in a couple of different places:
  * [Outreachy website](https://www.outreachy.org)